 When you draft a blog post, write compelling, relevant content that speaks straight from the heart.
 Ditch the traditional writing style of a press release and become more informal, conversational and relaxed.

 Try to tell a story and don’t worry too much about what people will think – you’ll soon develop a personal style that others will come to recognise and enjoy.
 Just be yourself, let the words flow and most of all – enjoy it!

 Remember that the hard sell is dead

-People don’t want to be ‘sold to’ anymore.
 The web has changed our attitudes to brands and businesses.
-We don’t like to be ‘persuaded’.
-Instead, we like to see the more ‘personal’ side of a brand.
+We don’t like to be 'persuaded' or 'sold to'.
+Instead, we want to see the more ‘personal’ side of a brand.
 We like our brands to be transparent and trustworthy.
-So avoid any sales copy and just stick to the topic in question.
+So avoid any sales copy and stick to the topic in question.
 Tell your story.

 Share the love

-Don’t forget to share other people’s blog posts via your own social networks and followers.
-If you share the love and spread the karma, people will remember your generosity and will thank you for it.
+Don’t forget to share other people’s blog posts via your social networks and followers.
+If you share the passion and spread the karma, people will remember your generosity and will thank you for it.
 Above all, remember that the web isn’t about ‘me, me, me’ – it exists as a global community and should be treated that way.
-Have respect for others and others will respect you.
+Have respect for others, and others will respect you.